ydipeepo/redot-engine/CONTRIBUTING.md

 Make sure that the bug you are experiencing is reproducible in the latest Redot releases.
-It's worth testing against both the latest stable release and the latest dev snapshot for the next Redot release.
+It's worth testing against both the latest stable release and the latest dev snapshot for the next Redot release, as well as the latest Godot dev snapshot.

 If you run into a bug which wasn't present in an earlier Redot version (what we call a _regression_), please mention it and clarify which versions you tested